 General Notes: READ THIS

-|10 points: interesting, catchy, focused, a good predictor of the rest of the paper|
+|Intro||10 points: interesting, catchy, focused, a good predictor of the rest of the post|

 |Overall Organization||10 points: each paragraph has a topic sentence; all paragraphs relate to topic; smooth transitions between paragraphs|

-|10 points: summarizes and synthesizes arguments; is interesting and makes your reader think|
+|Conclusion||10 points: summarizes and synthesizes arguments; is interesting and makes your reader think|

-|Description||20 points: clearly describes specific pieces, trends in career of artist, and/or life of artist|
+|Description||20 points: clearly describes specific piece using Design terms, trends in career of artist, and/or life of artist include images of work!|

-|Critique||20 points: clearly articulates your opinion about the work and your interpretation of one or more sculptures|
+|Critique||20 points: clearly articulates your opinion about the work and your interpretation of one or more sculptures using Art & Design Terms|

 |Grammar||10 points: no fragments, run-ons, or punctuation errors; spelling is correct, and sentences are clear|

-|10 points: uses a minimum of two sources from art journals; sources are integrated effectively into the paper.
-(5 points: emailed artist and 2 sources by end of class time).|
+|Research||10 points: uses a minimum of two sources from art journals; sources are integrated effectively into the paper.|